Debabrata-Barui/ALV-Interactive-Report-in-SAP-ABAP/README.md

-# ALV-Interactive-Report-in-SAP-ABAP
+# Interactive-ALV-Report-in-SAP-ABAP
-ALV Interactive Report In SAP ABAP
+Interactive ALV Report In SAP ABAP

-ALV Interactive Report using MARA and MAKT table
+Interactive ALV Report using MARA and MAKT table